What are trauma and PTSD?

-Letter of Gratitude to Someone PTSD Worksheet Example:
+Letter of Gratitude to Yourself PTSD Worksheet Example:

-The Letter of Gratitude to Someone PTSD Worksheet was adapted from the original version by Tijana Mandić for The PTSD Workbook.
-The original didn’t have any guide questions.
-For our version, we added guide questions to help PTSD patients frame their thoughts.
+The Letter of Gratitude to Yourself PTSD Worksheet was adapted from the original version by Tijana Mandić for The PTSD Workbook.

 They have an entirely blank sheet to work with.
-There’s more than enough space for patients to compose their gratitude letters to people.
+There’s more than enough space for patients to compose their self-gratitude letters.
 It can be answered physically with a pen or digitally using a keyboard.

-If you like what you see and think this PTSD worksheet will help your patients become more grateful to the people in their lives, download our free Letter of Gratitude to Someone PTSD Worksheet PDF template!
+If you like what you see and think this PTSD worksheet will help your patients become more grateful to themselves, download our free Letter of Gratitude to Yourself PTSD Worksheet PDF template!

-When is it best to use the Letter of Gratitude to Someone PTSD Worksheet?
+When is it best to issue the Letter of Gratitude to Yourself PTSD Worksheet?

-What are the benefits of using the Letter of Gratitude to Someone PTSD Worksheet?
+What are the benefits of using the Letter of Gratitude to Yourself PTSD Worksheet?

 It’s an inexpensive and simple tool to use.

-The Letter of Gratitude to Someone PTSD Worksheet is a helpful and inexpensive resource.
-If you prefer having physical copies ready for your PTSD patients to fill out during your sessions with them, you’ll only spend for printing, which shouldn’t cost much.
+The Letter of Gratitude to Yourself PTSD Worksheet is a helpful and inexpensive tool.
+If you prefer having physical copies for your PTSD patients to fill out during your sessions with them, you’ll only spend a bit for printing!

-Going paperless is an option because our template has an interactable blank section that anyone can fill on a computer or capable smartphone.
-If you opt for this, you won’t spend anything at all.
+Going paperless is another option because our template has an interactable blank section that anyone can fill using a computer or capable smartphone.
+You can send the worksheet as homework!
+It wouldn’t cost a thing.

-As mentioned earlier, one of the best times to issue this worksheet to a PTSD patient is when it is evident that the patient is already recovering from their PTSD, no matter how slow.
+As mentioned earlier, one of the best times to issue this worksheet to a PTSD patient is when it is evident that they’re recovering from their PTSD, even if the progress is slow.

-While you’re still here, we’d like to request your time and check out more of the Carepatron platform if you haven’t.
+While we still have, we’d like you to check out more of the Carepatron platform if you haven’t.
 We’re confident our features will convince you to subscribe and consider us your go-to app for trauma-related work and your number-one therapy practice management software.
 We won’t detail our features here, but we’d like to highlight one: our resource library.

-Our resource library is one of the features we’re most proud of.
-It houses clinical resources covering numerous healthcare fields, practices, and topics, especially mental health (and, by extension, trauma and Post-Traumatic Stress Disorder).
+Our resource library houses a massive collection of clinical resources.
+These resources cover numerous healthcare fields and topics, especially trauma and Post-Traumatic Stress Disorder.